imagineLife/big-site/content/nginx/node-proxy.md

 # NOTE: entrypoint OVER CMD to pass along process signals to the node process!
 ENTRYPOINT [ "node", "index.js" ]
 ```

-### Run The Docker Image
-Here are a few ways to run the image as a container:

-#### Not Exposed with Bash and Curl
-- run the image as a container with

 ### Verify The Node Server
 To test the node server without docker and just node on your machine